Marine Sports Federation and Rebound Ltd. join forces to promote sustainability in water sports

 PHOTO

-Dubai, United Arab Emirates: In celebration of World Environment Day, the Marine Sports Federation is pleased to announce a pioneering collaboration with Rebound Ltd., a leader in sustainable recycled materials management.
+Dubai, United Arab Emirates: The Marine Sports Federation is pleased to announce a pioneering collaboration with Rebound Ltd., a leader in sustainable recycled materials management.
 This partnership marks a significant step toward integrating sustainability into marine sports and setting new standard for environmental responsibility across the industry.

 Through this collaboration, both organizations are committed to implementing a series of key sustainable initiatives that will significantly enhance environmental practices within aquatic sports.
 These initiatives are designed not only to reduce the ecological footprint of marine sports but also to promote long-term sustainability in the region.
 A major highlight of this agreement is the introduction of the Marine Sports Sustainability Awards, expected to commence in 2025.
 Initially including seven marine sports clubs from the UAE, this initiative is expected to expand to other GCC countries, thereby broadening the commitment to environmental stewardship across the region.